 Warmer temperatures signal that time of year following a cold Alberta winter to get your car ready for spring.
-With winter almost behind us, there are a few easy steps you’ll want to keep in mind.
-Take care of these easy preventative maintenance items now and your ride won’t ding you for costly repairs down the road.
+With winter mostly behind us, there are a few easy steps you’ll want to keep in mind.
+Take care of these easy preventative maintenance items now and your vehicle won’t ding you for costly repairs down the road.

 Easy Steps to Get Your Car Ready for Spring